KAR-NG/Marketing_Analytics/marketing.md

 ### 7.1 Testing for multicollinearity

-The preliminary step before statistical analysis is to check correlations between numerical independent variables within the dataset to avoid significant pairs being used in the same model, as it would make coefficient estimates unstable and creating invalid statistical results.
-It is known as multicollinearity, [detail](https://blog.minitab.com/en/understanding-statistics/handling-multicollinearity-in-regression-analysis).
+It is a preliminary step before going deeper into statistical analysis.
+This section checks correlations between numerical independent variables within the dataset to avoid correlated pairs being used in the same model, as it would make coefficient estimates inaccurate (or known as “unstable”) and creating invalid statistical results.
+It is known as a multicollinearity problem, [detail](https://blog.minitab.com/en/understanding-statistics/handling-multicollinearity-in-regression-analysis).

 #### 7.1.1 Correlation assessment

-The rule of thumb is that if **correlation is greater than 0.8** between two independent variables, then multicollinearity would exist.
+The rule of thumb is that if **correlation is greater than 0.8** between two independent variables, then multicollinearity problem would exist.
 Following table successfully present the correlation between each numerical variables in the dataset.

 One can just look for correlation values that are 0.8 but not equal to 1, then refer to the variables that associated with this value.
 This